University of Tartu Viljandi Culture Academy

 University of Tartu Viljandi Culture Academy (Tartu Ülikooli Viljandi Kultuuriakadeemia) is an Estonian institution of higher education, situated in the provincial town of Viljandi, central Estonia.
 The UT Viljandi Culture Academy merged with the University of Tartu in 2005.
 The UT VCA has been teaching professional higher education and performing applied research within information science, culture education and creative arts since 1952.
-The academy has about 1000 students, half of whom are open university students.
+The academy has about 700 students, half of whom are open university students.
 The teaching and instruction are based on the continuity and sustainability of Estonian native culture enriched by new impulses which widen the notion of traditional culture.
-As of 2021, the Director of the institution is Juko-Mart Kõlar.

 Education

-The UT Viljandi Culture Academy offers undergraduate study programmes in such fields as theatre and dance arts, music, Estonian native crafts, youth work and culture management.
-Most programmes are 4-years (240 ECTS), professional higher education programmes (equal with BA studies).
-One programme (School Music) is a BA programme with 3 study years (180 ECTS).

-The Academy also offers MA graduate study programmes with 2 study years (120 ECTS), in such fields as music education, traditional music.